stefanstranger/stefanstranger.github.io/_posts/2024-01-23-IntegratingMicrosoftTeamswithHomeAssistantThroughPresenceLightsCustomAPI.md

 {   "text": "Teams Status is `{`{availability`}`}",   "rainbow": true,   "duration": 10 }
 ```

+**Remark:**
+Remove the backticks from above json code.
+Without the backticks the curly brackets didnot show in the blog post.

 The next step is configure the Custom API settings of PresenceLight with the Uri and JSON Body information.

 <img src="/assets/2024-01-23-03.png" alt="PresenceLight Custom API setting pane, showing the configuration of the REST API call to the Ulanzi Pixel Clock" width="1000"/>